conda-forge/conda-forge.github.io/src/user/announcements.rst

 :2020-03-18: Python 2.7 and ``vs2008`` Deprecation

-   - Python 2.7 is no longer supported by the upstream developers as of 2020-01-01.
-     Conda-forge is thus deprecating its Python 2.7 support.
-Conda-forge will provide no ongoing support for Python 2.7 builds and any existing builds are provided on an "as-is" basis.
+   - Python 2.7 is no longer supported by the upstream developers as of 2020-01-01. conda-forge is thus deprecating its Python 2.7 support. conda-forge will provide no ongoing support for Python 2.7 builds and any existing builds are provided on an "as-is" basis.
    - A ``cf202003`` label has been applied to the ``conda-forge`` channel for those who need a reference to the package index with Python 2.7.